vishwamajay/farmgame/README.md

 **How to play**

 - There’s a button to start a new game.
-- There's another button to randomly feed just one asset (farmer or animal).
+- There's a single button to feed the farmer and the animals.
+Every time you click on that button, the system randomly chooses whom to feed.
 Every click on this button is a turn.
+The maximum number of turns is 50.
+Don't focus on winning or losing, but on building the game as described.

 **What we expect**
 - Create a new branch for you to use and push your code.